EVerest/EVerest/docs/tutorials/how_to_ocpp201/index.rst

 .. code-block:: bash

-    ${EVEREST_WORKSPACE:?}/everest-core/build/run-scripts/run-sil-ocpp201.sh
+    ${EVEREST_WORKSPACE:?}/everest-core/build/run-scripts/run-sil-ocpp201-pnc.sh

-to start EVerest with OCPP 2.0.1.
+to start EVerest with OCPP 2.0.1 and Plug&Charge enabled.
 You can start playing around with the EVerest simulation to start charging sessions.

 You can find the OCPP message log in different formats in the